Finalise your new future

 MIT sport student

-"I began studying for my certificate in plumbing and gas fitting at MIT instead of doing year 13 at school, and I’m so glad I did.
+"I began studying at MIT instead of doing year 13 at school, and I’m so glad I did.
 It offered great facilities and our learning was very hands-on, which made it fun.
 We also had great support throughout from our tutors, who were mostly ex-tradesmen.
 Their strong industry connections meant we had a head-start when it came to securing a job after graduating.

 If you’re considering MIT, I’d say go for it; It can really take you places.
 You’ll be well qualified and prepared for the workplace."